 2.Make a show.

-You can test how the lights will look for a sequence while in the Sequence Editor: Make sure Control Lights is turned on in the Play Menu, and that you have assigned the channels in the sequence to a controller that is hooked up to your PC.
+You can test how the lights will look for a sequence while in the Sequencer: Make sure Control Lights is enabled, and that you have assigned the channels in the sequence to a controller that is hooked up to your PC.
 Then, click the play button (which is the green arrow in the toolbar).

 Shows have several sections, each of which can have sequences: